netgroup-polito/translator2symnet/README.md

 - body <body>: it checks whether the Body field of the packet is equal to <body>;
 - email <email_from>: it checks whether the EmailFrom field of the packet is equal to <email_from>.

 The ApplicationClassifier accepts many configuration strings.
 An usage example is showed below:
-<name> :: ApplicationClassifier(app proto 1, app proto 2, -): it checks if ApplicationProto is equal to 1 or if it is equal to 2, else it performs the action associated with (-).
+-<name> :: ApplicationClassifier(app proto 1, app proto 2, -): it checks if ApplicationProto is equal to 1 or if it is equal to 2, else it performs the action associated with (-).

 **Response**
-<name> :: Response(): it swaps IPsrc=IPdst and TcpSrc=TcpDst fields.
+-<name> :: Response(): it swaps IPsrc=IPdst and TcpSrc=TcpDst fields.